markjprice/cs12dotnet8/docs/reviewers.md

 I often do not test on macOS with Visual Studio Code until final drafts (FDs) with Release Candidates 1 and 2 in September (RC1) and October (RC2).

 I may not test on Linux at all, so if you're willing to, that'd be awesome!
+Luckily, developers who choose Linux or a non-Microsoft code editor are much more likely to enjoy figuring things out on their own anyway.

 # Lifetime of .NET 8 and the book